dylanballback/ODriveCan/docs/piCANHatSetup.md

 &nbsp;
 &nbsp;

-!!! success Congratulations you have successfully set up your Pi with its CAN Hat.
+!!! success "Congratulations you have successfully set up your Pi with its CAN Hat."
     [**Now move forward to configure your O-Drive for CAN Bus Control with the pyodrivecan package!](https://dylanballback.github.io/ODriveCan/ODriveSetup/)